top of page

 Disclaimer:

-I’d like to share now three of these myths that were most impactful to me after changing my habits.
+Here are three of these myths that were most impactful to me after changing my habits.
 I hope this will empower other parents to discover the secrets that have been holding society back.

-Origin: Eating three times a day is thought to have originated during the early 1800’s when structured meal times fit the rigid schedules of factory workers in Britain.
+Early 1800's Origin: Eating three times a day is thought to have originated during the early 1800’s when structured meal times fit the rigid schedules of factory workers in Britain.
 It quickly became a societal norm.

-Why do we get hungry and tired if we don’t eat three meals?
+But why do we get hungry and tired if we don’t eat three meals?

 - No more cramping, bloating or diarrhea